d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

 i.e., $E[h'] = h$.
 Intermediate activations $h$ are replaced by a random variable $h'$ with matching expectation.
-The name 'dropout' arises from the notion that some neurons 'drop out' of the computation for the purpose of computing the final result.
+The name "dropout" arises from the notion that some neurons "drop out" of the computation for the purpose of computing the final result.
 During training, we replace intermediate activations with random variables.